CyberCookie/siegel/client_core/ui/Select/README.md

 - `theme`
     - `root`
     - `_active`
-        - Applied when select is in focus
+        - Applied if select is in focus
     - `_disabled`
-        - Applied when select is disabled
+        - Applied if select is disabled
     - `_filled`
-        - Applied when select has selected value
+        - Applied if select has selected value
+    - `_error`
+        - Applied if `props.errorMsg` is not empty
     - `children`
     - `label`
     - `title`
     - `title_text`
     - `input_wrapper`
     - `reset`
+    - `error_text`
     - `options`
     - `option`
     - `option__active`